 Keep your chin up.

 Spray 1 puff into the spacer by pressing down on the inhaler.

-Then slowly breathe in through your mouth as slowly and deeply as you can.
+Then breathe in through your mouth as slowly and deeply as you can.
 This should take about 5-10 seconds.
-(If you breathe too quickly, you may hear a whistling sound in the spacer.)
+If you breathe too quickly, you may hear a whistling sound in certain spacers.

 Take the spacer out of your mouth.

 Hold your breath for a count of 10.

 Then hold your lips together and slowly breathe out through your mouth.